connectkushal/kernel-dev-notes/539/2-x86_Overview.md

   - The kernel runs on kernel-mode, and has the privilege to do anything (e.g. access any memory location, access any resource of the system and perform any operation),
   - while the user applications run on user-mode which is a restricted environment where the code that runs on doesn't have the privilege to perform sensitive actions.
   - This kind of separation has been realized through privilege levels in x86 which provides **four privilege levels** numbered from `0` to `3`.
-  -  The privilege level `0` is the most privileged level which can be used to realize the kernel-mode while the privilege level `3` is the least privileged which can be used to realize the user-mode.
+    - level `0` is most privileged level which can be used to realize the kernel-mode while level `3` is least privileged which can be used to realize the user-mode.
-  - For privilege levels `1` and `2` it's up to the kernel's designer to use them or not, some kernel designs suggest to use these levels for device drivers.
+  - For levels `1` and `2` it's up to the kernel's designer to use them or not, some kernel designs suggest to use these levels for device drivers.
-  - According to Intel's manual, if the kernel's design uses only two privilege levels, that is, a kernel-mode and user-mode, then the privilege level `0` and `3` should be used and not for example `0` and `1`.
+  - According to Intel's manual, if the kernel's design uses only two privilege levels, that is, a kernel-mode and user-mode, then the privilege level `0` and `3` should be used.

-- In addition to protecting the kernel's code from being called without its consent and protecting kernel's data from being accessed by user processes (as both required by first point above),
-  - the privilege levels also prevent user processes [That is, the processes which runs on privilege level greater than `0`] from executing *privileged instructions* (as required by second point above),
+  - the privilege levels prevent user processes (the processes which runs on privilege level greater than `0`), from executing **privileged instructions**, protecting kernel's data from being accessed by user processes
-  - only the code which runs in the privilege level `0`, that is, the kernel, will be able to execute these instructions since they could manipulate sensitive parts of the processor's environment that only the kernel should maintain.
-    - For example, loading `GDT` register by using the instruction `lgdt` as we will see later in this chapter.
+    - eg, loading `GDT` register by using the instruction `lgdt` as we will see later in this chapter.

-- When a system uses different privilege levels to run, as in most modern operating systems, the x86 processor maintains what is called *current privilege level* (CPL) which is, as its name suggests, the current privilege level of the currently running code.
+- When a system uses different privilege levels, as in most modern operating systems, the x86 processor maintains what is called **current privilege level (CPL)**.
   - For example, if the currently running code belongs to the kernel then the current privilege level will be `0` and according to it, the processor is going to decide allowed operations.
   - In other words, the processor keeps tracking the current state of the currently running system and one of the information in this state is in which privilege level (or mode) the system is currently running.